Hair Growth Supplements vs Medication

 Hair Loss Medication for Men & Women

-Along with a blend of vitamins, essential elements, and amino acids designed specifically for your health, The Hairy Pill® contains one or two active ingredients (depending on the patient) clinically proven to treat hair loss at its roots.
+Along with a blend of vitamins, essential elements, and amino acids designed specifically for your health, The Hairy Pill® contains medical grade actives (depending on the patient) clinically proven to treat hair loss at its roots.

-One active ingredient puts a handbrake on your hair loss, preventing your hair from falling out.
+One of those ingredients puts a handbrake on your hair loss, preventing your hair from falling out.
 The other can both stop hair loss and stimulate your hairs to regrow.

 The benefit of The Hairy Pill® treatment is that it’s backed by science and over 30 years of research.
 Learn more about how it works here.